Airpay2014/airpay-capacitor/README.md

 ### build.gradle (project-level)

 Add the following repository configurations:
+Note:- For the username and password , please refer the ionic capacitor kit on sanctum link.

 ```gradle
 maven { url 'https://maven.google.com' }